emmanuel-bv/iotedge-iva-nano/README-in-person-lab.md

-# Visual Anomaly Detection over multiple cameras with NVIDIA Jetson Nano devices workshop
+# Azure IoT Edge Workshop: Visual Anomaly Detection over multiple cameras with NVIDIA Jetson Nano devices

-These instructions let you reproduce this workshop at home.
+Welcome to this workshop!
+This set of instructions are for in-person labs.
+[Click here for the at-home instructions](README.md).

 In this workshop, you'll discover how to build a solution that can process several real-time video streams with an AI model on a $100 device, how to build your own AI model to detect custom anomalies and finally how to operate it remotely.